djolesusername/libraryMDN/README.md

 View template used: **pug**

 ###  Application
-Library supports creating, reading, updating, deleting of authors, books, bookinstances and genres.
+Library supports creating, reading, updating, deleting of authors, books, copies and genres.

-Appropriate schemas specify mandatory and optional fields.
-Limitatioons apply: in order to delete a book, it shouldn't have any copies.
-In order to delte author no books should be assigned to him.
+Appropriate schemes specify mandatory and optional fields.
+Limitations apply: in order to delete a book, it shouldn't have any copies.
+In order to delete author no books should be assigned to him.

-### Feel free to add your reccomendation :)
+### Feel free to [https://cool-library.herokuapp.com/catalog] your recommendation :)

 TBD: authentication